agataokolska/test-exercises/README.md

-## This is simple app to fetch users from randomuser.com
+## This is simple app to fetch users from randomuser.me

 to see this app go to http://fetching-random-users.surge.sh